A-1 SPECIALIZES IN

 Most millipede’s species emit foul-smelling secretions through openings along the sides of the body.

 Some millipedes may have bristles around their body that aid them in capturing prey.
-This fluid can be toxic to small animals and pets, and can cause pain, redness, secretions, small blisters, and eczema on humans.
+This fluid can be toxic to small animals and pets, and can cause pain, redness, small blisters, and eczema on humans.

 A millipedes most commonly used natural defense is to curl up and play dead.